Net

 Section titled “Functions”connect

-Section titled “connect”Connects to the given host and port, returning a TcpStream
+Section titled “connect”Connects to the given host and port, returning a TcpStream.

-For additional details, see the documentation for the TcpConfig
+For additional details, see the documentation for the TcpConfig and TcpStream types.

 Will throw an error if the connection fails.